RRZE-HPC/DisCostiC-Sim/README.md

 <a name="cluster-configuration"></a>
 ## 💻 System model

-All system parameters (hypothetical or actual) can be tuned by editing the [config.cfg](config.cfg) file available in the current directory.
+The system parameters, either hypothetical or actual, can be tuned by editing the [config.cfg](config.cfg) file available in the current directory.
 For the detailed documentation of the system model, please take a look at the [config.cfg](config.cfg) file and the `YAML files` available in the [machine files](nodelevel/machine-files) and [network files](nodelevel/network-files) directories.

 <a name="cluster"></a>